Current as of October 2014 | Download print version (in PDF)

 1. General Activities

 The purposes of the association must be lawful.
 Some jurisdictions require associations to be formed for certain purposes relating to community and sporting objectives.
-Other jurisdictions focus on whether the association is "not for pecuniary gain of its members" as the distinguishing feature.
+Other jurisdictions focus on whether the association is "not for pecuniary gain of its members" as the primary distinguishing feature.

 Company Limited by Guarantee